SparklyPower/SparklyPaper/docs/BORKED_PATCHES.md

 As a reference, here's Airplane's original patch: https://github.com/TECHNOVE/Airplane/blob/af3563c98bdd8b27123e3a656de261ed96652b3e/patches/server/0009-Optimize-random-calls-in-chunk-ticking.patch

+## (Pufferfish) `Flare-Profiler`

+Honestly I'm even sure why Pufferfish included this patch...
+Yes, [I know what Flare is](https://blog.airplane.gg/flare/), but here's the thing:

+1. The [Flare URL](https://flare.airplane.gg) in Pufferfish's configuration seems to be down (in fact, they are using Airplane's Flare URL)
+2. Flare requires an authorization token that you get by subscribing to Airplane's Patreon, which [doesn't exist anymore](https://patreon.com/airplane) and required you to log in to Airplane's authentication servers, which [is also down](https://auth.airplane.gg/).

+I do understand about why Airplane made this patch, but I don't get about why Pufferfish included this patch...
+This would only be useful if someone is [hosting their own Flare instance](https://github.com/TECHNOVE/Flare) and wants to keep using Flare, but nowadays, I think that Flare can be replaced by [spark](https://spark.lucko.me/).

 ## (Pufferfish) `Reduce-entity-allocations`

 While not useless, the patch adds a `cachedBlockPos` variable that is never used by any other patch.
 Heck, not even in Airplane it was used!